mguoth/Code-Samples/Software Framework - Simple Worfklow/Readme.md

 On the other side, there are differences in the functionality of individual steps.
 First two steps with sending mail functionality are very similar (they are just sending different mails).
 But the third step with the trigger background job functionality is completely different.
 It naturally categorizes steps from sample workflow into two types.
 Each of them has its specific parameters.

 ## Workflow definition
 The framework requires a worfklow definition as an input.
-The definition is provided as JSON.
-It uses workflow definition [model](Workflow.Framework.Model/WorkflowDefinition.cs).
+The definition is provided as JSON and uses [workflow framework model](Workflow.Framework.Model).

 The sample workflow can be represented by following JSON definition: